Terry Brog, new deputy director for operations, has focus on excellence

 Leadership positions at several companies

 Brog has held positions in operations, project development, research and development management, and fiscal management in several companies.
-He helped lead Nytrox Systems Inc., a Boulder City, Nevada, company that makes cooling towers, out of bankruptcy as CEO and chairman of the board of directors.
+He helped lead Nytrox Systems Inc., a Boulder City, Nevada, company, out of bankruptcy as CEO and chairman of the board of directors.
 He helped double revenue at AlphaTRAC, Inc., a Westminster, Colorado, consulting firm specializing in risk assessment and emergency management.
 Brog also led the significant increase in both revenue and profitability at Ceramics Processing Technology, Inc. in Oceanside, California

 Brog became the chief operations officer for PNNL’s Energy and Environment Directorate in 2008 and was responsible for operational oversight of this directorate with a staff of 900 people and a budget of $235 million before becoming manager of the Strategic Projects division.
 In addition to his PNNL duties, Brog was also chair of the Operations Committee for Brookhaven National Laboratory and a Battelle/Stony Brook board member.